lmondada/dphil-thesis/content/04_matching/03_canonical.md

 {{% /proposition %}}
 {{% proof %}}
 _Valid spanning tree reduction._
-From the discussion in the proof of 4.3, we know it is sufficient to show that the linear path interaction graph $I$ of the returned graph $G_T$ is acyclic and connected.
+From the discussion in the proof of {{% refproposition "prop-treereduction" %}}, we know it is sufficient to show that the linear path interaction graph $I$ of the returned graph $G_T$ is acyclic and connected.